uz0/llm/docs/01_prompt.md

 ---

-## Goals: Prompt Engineering Best Practices
+## The Mindset Shift: From Conversation to Specification

 ### Examples: Bad vs Good Prompts

-These examples show common mistakes where humans **omit critical information** they assume the agent knows.
+These examples show the critical difference between casual "talking" to an LLM vs providing precise, actionable specifications.

 #### [FAIL] BAD PROMPT #1: Missing Context About Project Structure